hashicorp/packer/website/source/docs/provisioners/ansible-local.html.md

     To disable colors, set this to `PYTHONUNBUFFERED=1 ansible-playbook`.

 - `extra_arguments` (array of strings) - An array of extra arguments to pass to the ansible command.
 By default, this is empty.
+These arguments _will_ be passed through a shell and arguments should be quoted accordingly.
     Usage example:

 ```